 The Company was formed to provide end-to-end administrative functions and services related to life and annuity, property and casualty, and healthcare insurance.
 The Company is a service provider to various insurers, brokers, carriers and providers of insurance across the United States and holds 47 licenses to perform activities related to claim administration.
-The Company also provides consumer lending account support services for its customers in the United States including, the District of Columbia and Puerto Rico.
+The Company also provides consumer lending account support services for its customers in the United States in 54 states/municipalities, the District of Columbia and Puerto Rico.
+The Company also holds licenses for Federal Student Loan Services activity in 46 states.